View Document Text

 Program account nor the determination of what percentage of the total assets is allocated to IMA.

-IMA does not manage Wrap Program accounts differently from other client accounts except to the
+IMA does not manage Wrap Program accounts differently from other client accounts except to

-extent that a specific Wrap Program or account has restrictions that would prevent it from
+the extent that a specific Wrap Program or account has restrictions that would prevent it from

 participating in trades executed for other accounts managed by IMA.
 IMA is not responsible for,

-and does not attempt to determine, whether a Wrap Program or a particular strategy or investment
+and does not attempt to determine, whether a Wrap Program or a particular strategy or

-Program Sponsor and the underlying client.
+made by the Program Sponsor and the underlying client.

 In most Wrap Programs, the Program Sponsor charges the client a comprehensive fee (the "wrap